harikrish00/docs/How_To_Forward_80_to_8080_Yosemite.md

 follow along my document here, and once you  have successfully created the script and did the port forwarding you can access your app without any port now.

-Create a bin directory under your home folder, step # 1,2,3 is necessary if you want to access and run the script from anywhere you want
+Create a bin directory under your home folder, this will let you run the script globally

 - cd ~
 - mkdir bin